Special Track on Machine Learning

 Call for Papers

-Data Mining and Robotics.
-To avoid overlapping with other special tracks
+Mining and Robotics.
+To avoid possible overlapping with these and other

 High quality papers in any other area of Machine Learning are also welcomed.